Huang Zongying: 1940s: acting career

-Early Communist China: acting and writing
+Early People's Republic of China: acting and writing

 After the founding of the People's Republic of China in 1949, Huang switched to writing as her main career, which was also her childhood passion.
 She published her first prose collection, Onward Moves the Peace Train, in 1951, followed by two more collections, Stories of Love and A Girl.
 She did not play a major role after the 1953 film Bless the Children.
 Under Mao Zedong's directive that "the arts must serve the workers, peasants and soldiers", Chinese films became dominated by stereotypical proletarian "heroes" with few roles suitable for her.
 Beginning in 1954 she wrote the film scripts for An Everyday Occupation (1955) and The First Spring of the 60s.

 Cultural Revolution

 During the Cultural Revolution (1966–1976), Mao's wife Jiang Qing, who had been an actress in the 1930s, launched a campaign to persecute former Shanghai colleagues who were familiar with her past.
 Many of Huang and Zhao's friends in the film and drama industry were driven to death, including Zheng Junli, Cai Chusheng, and Wang Ying.
 Zhao Dan, among the first to be targeted, was imprisoned for five years, during which Huang had no idea whether he was still alive.
 She remained free, but was frequently targeted by the Red Guards for physical abuse.
 Her family, with more than ten people, lived in one small room and had to survive on only 30 yuan a month.
 Her own children denounced her and Zhao Dan as "counterrevolutionaries".